How to Rename Your Windows 11 Computer

 When you press Enter, the System Properties dialog box will appear.

-On this dialog window, you can change your computer and perform other tasks, such as enabling a remote connection, creating a restore point for your computer, and other tasks.
+In this dialog window, you can change your computer settings and perform other tasks, such as enabling a remote connection and creating a restore point.

 To change your computer name, click the Change button below.

-Doing that will bring up yet another dialog box where you will type in the new computer name you want to use.
+Another dialog box will appear, prompting you to enter the new computer name you wish to use.

-Simply type in the name in the Computer name field and select OK.
-This will save the changes but prompt you to restart the computer for the changes to apply.
+Type in the name in the Computer name field and select OK.
+This will save the changes but prompt you to restart the computer to apply the changes.

 Change Computer Name from Command Prompt